grahamcarman/docs/learn/connections/bigquery.md

 title: "Create a BigQuery connection in Airflow"
 id: bigquery
 sidebar_label: BigQuery
-description: Learn how to create a BigQuery connection.
+description: Learn how to create a BigQuery connection in Airflow.
 sidebar_custom_props: { icon: 'img/integrations/bigquery.png' }
 ---